chinesepowered/stellar-consensus-2025/SUBMISSION.md

 - **Authentication**: PasskeyKit for Stellar wallet creation and management
 - **Data Storage**: Client-side storage for the hackathon demo
 - **Smart Contracts**: Soroban contracts for NFT minting and access control
+- **Backend API**: Minimal backend API endpoints to handle NFT minting and ownership verification

-## Hackathon Adaptations
+## System Design

-For the hackathon demo, we've implemented the following:

-1. **Client-side Authentication**: All authentication happens on the client side using PasskeyKit, eliminating backend dependency
+1. **Authentication Flow**:
+   - User creates a passkey → PasskeyKit creates Stellar wallet credentials
+   - Wallet balance is fetched from Stellar network
-2. **Wallet Persistence**: User wallet info is saved in localStorage, allowing users to stay logged in between sessions
+   - Session persistence allows users to stay logged in

-3. **Simplified Transactions**: Regular transactions like tips and subscriptions are mocked in-memory
-4. **Real NFT Integration**: NFT minting uses the real Soroban contract deployed at CD5IRLBLESZ5X4PTP2IFT6GJXCR45KZJEMSXTYFF7GH2ECA276WOM4WR
+2. **Transaction Flow**:
+   - Deposits: User's XLM would go to the system account (GDXCCSIV6E3XYB45NCPPBR4BUJZEI3GPV2YNXF2XIQO2DVCDID76SHFG)
+   - Platform balance is used for content purchases and creator support
+   - NFT purchases go through a backend endpoint that would interact with the contract

 ## Setup Instructions

 1. Clone the repository
 2. Run `npm install`
+3. Add your premium.mp4 file to the public directory
-3. Create a `.env.local` file with your Stellar testnet account:
+4. Create a `.env.local` file with your Stellar testnet account:
    ```
-   NEXT_PUBLIC_SYSTEM_ACCOUNT_SECRET_KEY=YOUR_SECRET_KEY
+   SYSTEM_ACCOUNT_SECRET_KEY=YOUR_SECRET_KEY
    ```
-4. Run `npm run dev`
+5. Run `npm run dev`

 ## Team